d2m-r/student-hub/project-documents/data-reporting/reporting-level-2.md

 Recommended additional objectives: 4, 9-11

-*Note: This semi-structured project provides more independence than the structured descriptive statistics exercise.
-Students select their own research questions and determine appropriate analyses.*
+*Note:* This semi-structured project provides more independence than the structured descriptive statistics exercise.
+This is a good choice if you already have some experience using R for analysis or visualization and want to show you can put things together in a novel way.
+If you are newer to analysis and data reporting with R, the structured exercise may be a better choice.

 ### Submission